 You may find gutters built into the roof.
-Because slate is fragile, these gutters are often walked in.
+Because slate is fragile, these gutters are often walked in or used to...

 If you see an unusually high number of slates broken along the eves, check to see if a cant strip was installed.
 Poorly-supported slates can be broken by snow sliding off the roof.